Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions: Study II: Node Augmentation

 \subsection{Results}

-Table~\ref{tab:rt-result} shows the evaluation results of our settings.
-Notably, our proposed zero-shot interpolation with query-edge similarity improves upon its baseline on all nDCG metrics, leading 3.4\% on nDCG@10 ($\lambda = 0.1$), which corroborates the positive information gain from edges for direct node augmentation.
-The same trend still holds up for the supervised model, improving by a large margin, especially by 2.4\% on nDCG@1.
-Overall, \graph is shown beneficial towards the acquisition of better local embeddings, demonstrated useful for retrieval with our proposed utilization, which in turn advocates the motivation of this research to push the global context modeling among local segments that fosters a more nuanced comprehension.
+Table~\ref{tab:rt-result} shows the evaluation results of the four settings.
+Notably, our proposed zero-shot interpolation with query-edge similarity improves upon its baseline on all nDCG metrics, leading 3.4\% on nDCG@10 ($\lambda = 0.1$), confirming the positive information gain from edges that contribute useful contextual information.
+The same trend still holds up for the supervised model that learns enriched embeddings leveraging edge relations, especially by the 2.4\% improvement on nDCG@1.

+Overall, \graph is shown helpful towards the acquisition of better local representation, through the explicit relational dependencies beyond local context.
+The empirical results advocate the direction of fine-grained context modeling, which could foster a more nuanced comprehension.